 Data gathering will be finishing by Friday 13th May.

-Help with some locally based research focused on Burnie and the CBD urban spaces.
-UTAS Psychology Honours student Cyndia Hilliger , also one of our executive team is undertakng her honours project this year, with the support of Business Northwest.
+Help with some locally-based research focused on Burnie and the CBD urban spaces.
+UTAS Psychology Honours student Cyndia Hilliger, also one of our executive team, is undertaking her honours project this year with the support of Business Northwest.
 She is seeking to understand how urban environments make us feel.

 intersection art space

-We are pleased to announce the launch of intersection art space is imminent!
-A joint project with The Burnie City Council, Business Northwest, Ten Days on the Island and ContemporaryArts/Research to bring back to life an empty shop front, with an exciting pop up gallery space.
+We are pleased to announce the launch of intersection art space is imminent! intersection art space is a joint project with The Burnie City Council, Business Northwest, Ten Days on The Island and ContemporaryArts/Research to bring back to life an empty shop front with an exciting pop up gallery space.
 Check out our intersection art space page for more details.

 Burnie Christmas Street Party and Tree Lighting